 Often manufacturers add their own logo to your footage as default, turn this off.
 It leaves a small round logo at the bottom of all your Videos or photos and is usually massive as standard.
 You can add this if and when you want later.
 I always add my own in post processing, this way I have the original untouched clean shot to show off in panoramic or tiny planet mode.
 If you do forget to turn this off then the original saved unstitched file will usually remain untouched on your memory card, so if you do forget to turn it off don’t worry.
 Just reload the original and re-stitch at anytime.

 This will be the key focal point of your image in a panorama or the start point in 360° viewing modes, if you get the orientation right to begin with then it makes life a little easier in post process.
+There are now some programs that allow you to re centre your photos and videos if you got it wrong, you can find them here.

 Certainly in the early days of 360 cameras it was needed to always be in an upright position.
 Not tilted backwards, forwards or to the sides as it affected the VR controls.
 You can imagine im sure that this was easier said than done, especially when shooting handheld photos!